iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 **Note:** With the exception of the pTi plasmid backbone with drop-out (RFP) and the BBa_I20270 positive control (GFP), none of your transformations should have fluorescent colonies.

 Beforehand, set up the culture tubes with LB media with the appropriate antibiotic.
 We recommend the following:
--  Grow two colonies (so two tubes) for each transformed plasmid in case of a problem with the overnight culture or low yield.
+- Grow two colonies in separate tubes for each transformed plasmid in case of a problem with the overnight culture or low yield.
-- Use 14 mL snap cap tubes or cover the tubes with sterile aluminum foil, rather than screw cap tubes, as you want to allow for air exchange when growing in a shaking incubator.
+- If possible, use 14 mL snap cap tubes or cover the tubes with sterile aluminum foil, rather than screw cap tubes, as _E. coli_ will grow better if there is air exchange when growing in a shaking incubator.
 - Pre-label all your tubes, with the part/plasmid and the antibiotic
-- Each tube should have 2-4 mL of LB media, but for this workflow we will use 4 mL.
+- Each tube should have 4 mL of LB media + antibiotics (see table below).

 <br />